beerfactory/beerfactory-site/content/pages/monitoring.rst

 :icon: icon-dashboard
 :order: 1

-Beerfactory provides hardware and software to improve your microbrewery with any kind of sensors.
+The BrewBox project provides hardware and software to improve your home brewery with any kind of sensors.
 Sensors data are collected and used to provide a complete monitoring of the brewing process.